hashcloak/noir-bigint/README.md

 # Noir BigInt over arbitrary moduli

 We present **noir-bigint**, a library that implements modular arithmetic between big-integers using a big-integer modulus.
-Concretely, this library allows the developer to compute $a \odot b = c \mod p$, where $\odot \in \{+, -, *, / \}$ and $p \in \mathbb{Z}$ is a prime modulus.
+Concretely, this library allows the developer to compute $a \odot b = c \mod p$, where $\odot \in \lbrace +, -, *, / \rbrace$ and $p \in \mathbb{Z}$ is a prime modulus.
 The library represents all the big-integers as an array of $N$ limbs, where $N$ is a positive integer defined at compile time.
 The only restriction the library offers is that $N$ should be less than 64, which is a reasonable assumption for most real-world applications.

 ## `BigNum` struct